hkpeaks/peaks-consolidation/README.md

 ## File Format
 Currently, Peaks DataFrame supports tables in CSV file format only and will support other popular table formats such as JSON and Parquet.

-Parquet is an open source file format built to handle flat columnar storage data formats.
+Parquet is a format built to handle flat columnar storage data formats.
 It is designed for efficient data storage and retrieval.

 For bioinformatics, it will support FASTA format.
 FASTA format is a text-based format for representing either nucleotide sequences or amino acid (protein) sequences, in which nucleotides or amino acids are represented using single-letter codes.